dheiver2/YOLOv8API/README.md

 ## About me and contact

-This code is based on the YOLOv8 code from Ultralytics and it has been modified by Henry Navarro
+This code is based on the YOLOv8 code from Ultralytics and it has been modified by Dheiver Santos

-If you want to know more about me, please visit my blog: [henrynavarro.org](https://henrynavarro.org).